-No Freemake Video Converter for Mac by now
+There is NO Freemake Video Converter for Mac by now!

 Freemake Video Converter for Mac DOES NOT EXIST!
 Currently, there is only Freemake Video Converter for Windows as well as Freemake Video Downloader and other Freemake software.

-We don’t upload any Freemake programs on iTunes or other stores.
+We didn’t upload any Freemake programs on iTunes or other stores.
 Again, there is only Windows-based Freemake software.

 Alternative Way to use Freemake on Mac